katywings/adm-download-manager/README.md

 - Add download loadbar

 # Changelog
+## 1.2
+- Bug fixed: URL field at ableton.com has changed since 1.1.
+Switched to new URL field

+### Known bugs:
+- There is a very rare case, where a pack is not downloaded completely - without warning about an error.
+Those incorrect downloads will be detected by Ableton Live while installing...
+Currently I don't know why this is happening.

 ## 1.1
 - Increased default timeout configuration from 2000 to 10000, to reduce the download cancel-rate.
 - Fixed bug: Order of packs in packs.json was not correctly ascending sorted because the pack id has upper and lower case characters.